 Phase 4: Hiring Senior Leadership

 This is the giant leap in your sales hiring process.
-You need to create a hierarchy wherein your reps are under the managers, and all your managers are under senior-level leadership.
+It would help if you created a hierarchy wherein your reps are under the managers, and all your managers are under senior-level leadership.
 You must begin your search for a sales VP.

 Your best chance of success is in abiding by these timelines.
 Relying only on founder-led sales for long periods of time is not advisable.
 However, it is also not advisable to rush into creating a multi-tiered team.
 With a clear understanding of which phase applies to your present condition, you can make the right sales hires.